Warglaive/HotelOnboardingBackEndCalculations/Analysis/UseCaseDescriptionsTemplate.md

 | Result | Hotel data filled in successfully |
 | Exceptions | 1.
 Hotel does not exist<br> 2.  |
 | Extensions | If the hotel does not exist -> actor fills in data manually  |
-# Continue at "Fill in optional (hotel exclusive) details"

 | 4.
 Optional(Exclusive) details | Hotel manager fills in optional(Exclusive) hotel details |
 | --- | --- |